What is Diamond?

 a task in a large

-distributed repository of complex, non-indexed and loosely-structured
+distributed repository of complex, unindexed and loosely-structured

 data.
 Suppose, for example, a pharmaceutical researcher